Bounds on Linear Tur\'{a}n Number for Trees: Introduction

-\end{theorem} In the hypergraph setting, Tur\'{a}n type problems become significantly more complex due to the added structural conditions and various notions of the missing substructure (e.g., Berge, Loose, Linear).
-The extension of the Tur\'{a}n problem to hypergraphs has been studied under several of these notions.
-Tur\'{a}n-type results for loose paths were obtained by Mubayi and Verstra\"{e}te~\cite{mubayi2007minimal}, for linear paths by F\"{u}redi, Jiang, and Seiver~\cite{furedi2014exact}, and for Berge paths by Gy\H{o}ri, Katona, and Lemons~\cite{gyHori2016hypergraph}.
+In contrast to graphs, where subgraphs are defined in a unique way, hypergraphs admit several natural notions of containment for a given structure.
+In particular, the same object (such as a path or cycle) can be defined under different interpretations, including Berge, Minimal and Linear notions.
+This additional flexibility makes Tur\'{a}n-type problems in hypergraphs significantly more complex.
+The extension of the Tur\'{a}n problem to hypergraphs has been widely studied.
+Tur\'{a}n-type results for minimal paths and cycles were obtained by Mubayi and Verstra\"{e}te~\cite{mubayi2007minimal}, while exact results for linear paths (in a uniform hypergraph) were established by F\"{u}redi, Jiang, and Seiver~\cite{furedi2014exact}.
+For Berge paths, tight results were given by Gy\H{o}ri, Katona, and Lemons~\cite{gyHori2016hypergraph}, with a remaining case resolved in~\cite{davoodi2018erdHos}.
 In this paper, we focus exclusively on the linear framework.